ARTICLES

 Mona Flowers arrives with a clear sense of purpose.
 The farm was founded to redefine Kenya’s presence in the premium rose space and to show what high-altitude growing can deliver when quality and responsibility guide every decision.
 The vision took root in Eldoret, where altitude, climate, and a determination to do things the right way come together in one place.
 From the start, the team set out to build a brand that feels real and that can stand up to international expectations.

 Eldoret is not just a location on the map for Mona Flowers.
 It is the foundation of the growing philosophy.
 At two thousand two hundred and fifty meters above sea level, the fields sit in cool air and rich volcanic soils with reliable water.
 Those conditions support strong stems, consistent color, and a vase life that meets the demands of international buyers.
-When the first rows were planted, the team knew that altitude would be a competitive advantage.
+When the first beds were planted, the team knew that altitude would be a competitive advantage.
 Today, it is part of the identity that sets Mona Flowers apart.

 Its Mission and Vision Are Clear